 The first phase in this digital transformation was to run a National Digital Health Check (NDHC).

 After tender, Tzu was briefed and commenced work across the National Office and all State Branches.
 The NDHC was to analyse the current state of the union’s People, Process, Platforms and Technology & IT Infrastructure and provide recommendations on what would be and how to transition to the ideal future digital state.
 Tzu also conducted a CX project to understand the journey and changing needs of the union’s members (customers), past, present and potential.

 The resulting report defined a set of insights and prioritised recommendations, which would, in turn, form a roadmap to the union’s digital transformation.
 These recommendations were then placed into a sequence of priority projects to be undertaken over a 24-36 month period.
-The transformation commenced in 2017 and Tzu is continuing to navigate this process.

 - A backbone technology has been introduced which improves efficiencies by over 50%